W-4 vs W-2 Forms: A Definitive Guide for Employers

 To avoid unwanted Internal Revenue Service (IRS) penalties, it’s important that employers complete W-4 and W-2 forms at the end of each tax year.

-However, knowing what each form’s requirements are and the differences between them can be challenging.
+However, knowing what each form’s requirements are and the difference between a W4 and W2 can be challenging.
 This is especially true for a small business without a large payroll department.

-This article will explain why W-4 and W-2 forms are necessary, how to identify and complete each one, and what the options are for submitting them on time.
+This article will explain why W-4 and W-2 forms are necessary.
+By the end you will know how to identify and complete each one, and what the options are for submitting them on time.

 The Basics of W-4 and W-2 Forms